-- Integrate goals and strategies for future business development activities identified in the Florida Chamber Foundation, Florida Trade and Logistics Study. - Develop a distribution network of hubs that connect to global markets and complement existing networks.
+- Complete a logistics study for filling empty containers to increase exports. - > Develop a distribution network of hubs that connect to global markets and complement existing networks.

 Maintain regional economic resilience strategies to mitigate adverse impacts to local economy as the result of housing and infrastructure loss (including broadband) due to a significant storm event, and assist local governments with economic resilience strategies.